 As with fill mode except spaces are added between words to make right border of the text a straight line.
-Will only add up to one space between each word, if a line requires a great number of fill spaces, it will not be justified.
+Will not justify the line completely if it requires a great number of fill spaces.
 The last line in a paragraph is not right justified.
-These standards are followed to make printing as attractive as possible without having an excessive number of spaces in the line.
 Proportional spacing is not supported, you may set your printer for proportional characters, but this program will not do microspacing.